 If you’re worried about getting the image onto your phone to post on Instagram, there are easy workarounds for that too.
 You can email the picture to yourself, send it via Telegram, or utilize cloud services like Google Drive or Microsoft One Drive.

-If you have an Instagram Business Account (which are free to get) and a Facebook Page linked to your IG Business Account (Also free) you can use Facebook's Creator Studio so you can upload your IG pics from your desktop.
+If you have an Instagram Business Account (which is free to get) and a Facebook Page linked to your IG Business Account (also free), you can use Facebook's Creator Studio so you can upload your IG pics from your desktop.
 This is my own preferred method.

 Plus, you won't have to worry about cloud storage space.
 How cool is that?

 However, there’s still the problem of “Getting the full image” fitted into Instagram and doing something about that awful negative space that occurs if you let the app resize the image for you.

 - Insert the image, and scale it down so the entire thing fits in the square canvas.

 - Move the resized image as far to the left as we can.

 - Select a part of the right side of the image, and apply a nice fade to it.

 In GIMP, you can do this by selecting the far right side of the resized image, then selecting Feather under the same menu, selecting your feather range (I do 25–50px), and then pressing delete.